History of the World Wide Web: Web 1.0

+Flew believed these factors formed the trends that resulted in the onset of the Web 2.0 "craze".

 2004–present: The Web as platform, ubiquity

 Web 2.0

 Web pages were initially conceived as structured documents based upon HTML.
 They could include images, video, and other content, although the use of media was initially relatively limited and the content was mainly static.
 By the mid-2000s, new approaches to sharing and exchanging content, such as blogs and RSS, rapidly gained acceptance on the Web.
 The video-sharing website YouTube launched the concept of user-generated content.
 As new technologies made it easier to create websites that behaved dynamically, the Web attained greater ease of use and gained a sense of interactivity which ushered in a period of rapid popularization.
 This new era also brought into existence social networking websites, such as Friendster, MySpace, Facebook, and Twitter, and photo- and video-sharing websites such as Flickr and, later, Instagram which gained users rapidly and became a central part of youth culture.
 Wikipedia's user-edited content quickly displaced the professionally-written Microsoft Encarta.
 The popularity of these sites, combined with developments in the technology that enabled them, and the increasing availability and affordability of high-speed connections made video content far more common on all kinds of websites.
-This new media-rich model for information exchange, featuring user-generated and user-edited websites, was dubbed Web 2.0, a term coined in 1999 and popularized in 2004 at the Web 2.0 Conference.
+This new media-rich model for information exchange, featuring user-generated and user-edited websites, was dubbed Web 2.0, a term coined in 1999 by Darcy DiNucci and popularized in 2004 at the Web 2.0 Conference.
 The Web 2.0 boom drew investment from companies worldwide and saw many new service-oriented startups catering to a newly "democratized" Web.

 JavaScript made the development of interactive web applications possible.
 Web pages could run JavaScript and respond to user input, but they could not interact with the network.
 Browsers could submit data to servers via forms and receive new pages, but this was slow compared to traditional desktop applications.
 Developers that wanted to offer sophisticated applications over the Web used Java or nonstandard solutions such as Adobe Flash or Microsoft's ActiveX.